Marketing is essential if you want to attract new clients, make sales, and scale your business. It can also be really, really expensive.

 Offering value to your audience is a great way to attract them to your site and build that trust that can lead to a lasting and profitable relationship.
 It does take time to create great content, but if you’re doing it yourself, it’s also free.

 Offer blog posts on your sites targeting long-tail keywords to attract traffic to your site, and send them to a lead magnet, like a free guide or checklist so that you can build your email list.
 Submit content to high-authority publications, which will help to increase your domain authority and simultaneously send more traffic your way.

 You can also have an FAQ section on your site, which is both optimized for SEO and designed to answer customer questions and overcome potential objections.

-Networking events are a great place to meet customers, but they’re also an excellent opportunity to connect with other business owners that could lead to great partnerships.
-An HVAC company might benefit from a partnership with a local plumbing company, and they can send traffic and customers back and forth between each other.
+For example, an HVAC company might benefit from a partnership with a local plumbing company, and they can send traffic and customers back and forth between each other.

 No one wants to feel nickel and dimed, and no one wants to do business with a company they feel doesn’t have their best interest at heart.